 - public history

-As well as benefitting from the research expertise of our staff, you will be immersed in a vibrant postgraduate community at Bristol that is underpinned by regular programmes of seminars, guest speakers, and skills workshops.
-You will also be connected to a number of prestigious research groups in the Faculty of Arts in which the Department of History plays a prominent part, such as Medical Humanities, Black Humanities, Material Texts, Environmental Humanities and Medieval Studies.
+As well as benefitting from the research expertise of our staff, you will be immersed in a vibrant postgraduate community at Bristol.
+This is underpinned by regular seminar series, guest speakers, and skills workshops, as well as social events organised by our History Society and student reps.
+You will also be connected to a number of prestigious research groups in the Faculty of Arts in which the Department of History plays a prominent part.
+This includes our centres for Medical Humanities, Black Humanities, Material Texts, Environmental Humanities and Medieval Studies.

 - UK: full-time